geostigmas/geostigmas/README.md

 I don't care who interacts with me as long as you're not weird. i hide and block freely (TOO freely!!!) because I don't take this horse game seriously and i like to have unbothered fun

-i don't think anyone will but pleasw don't take insp or copy my skins.
+i don't think anyone will but please don't take insp or copy my skins.

 c+h and int positive :) i like talking to people